JappyPing/reads2graph/README.md

           The number of expected processes.
 Default: 26. -->

 ## reads2graph modes
-Reads2graph supports the following bucketing modes via the combinations between minimizer and gOMH with and without read segmentation.
-We recommend the first two modes to construct the edit-distance graph.
+Reads2graph offers several bucketing modes through various combinations of minimizer and gOMH, with or without read segmentation for both minimizer bucketing to construct the edit-distance graph.
+We recommend using the minimizer_gomh or miniception_gomh modes without read segmentation.

 - Using random minimizer as minimizer bucketing without read segmentation